How to Handle Negative Reviews for Your Local Business

 Consider the case of a Reddit user who experienced review censorship firsthand.
 After standing by their original critique, they updated it to lower the rating further when the business asked for removal.
 Later, they found their review had been "unpublished," so they dropped another star, and the review reappeared.

 For instance, a business owner reported a review to Google, claiming the customer didn’t exist and the review was fake.
-Google responded by asking the reviewer to provide evidence he truly had the documented experience at the business location.
-But the reviewer could not prove he had a customer experience at the location reviewed, saying, “I’m afraid I don’t have any [possible proof that supports my experience.]”
+Google responded by asking the reviewer to provide evidence that they truly had the documented experience at the business location.
+But the reviewer could not prove they had a customer experience at the location reviewed, saying, “I’m afraid I don’t have any [possible proof that supports my experience.”

 If customers are pointing out issues, there’s no need to ignore them.
 In fact, 88% of consumers are likely to choose a business that responds to reviews, according to BrightLocal.
 So, instead of treating negative feedback as a personal attack, look at it as a free performance review.
 After all, how often do customers actually tell us what’s wrong straight up?